markusrenoldner/science-notes/Lax equivalence theorem.md

 Several different approaches, e.g.
 1. [[CFL condition]] (necessary condition)
 2. [[Von Neumann stability analysis]] (sufficient condition, constant coefficients)
-3. Energy method (sufficient condition, variable coefficients)
+3. Energy method (sufficient condition, variable coefficients).
+Handwavy idea: "If the energy/[[Energy norm]] of the unknown is conserved by the scheme $\implies$ stability"

 Von Neumann analysis can only handle periodic boundary conditions or no boundaries.
 The energy method can handle more general boundary conditions.